-Washington Interagency Committee for Outdoor Recreation.
+Interagency Committee for Outdoor Recreation.
 2002.
-An Assessment of Outdoor Recreation in Washington State: A State Comprehensive Outdoor Recreation Planning Document 2002-2007.
+Washington State Comprehensive Outdoor Recreation Planning Document (SCORP), 2002-2007.
 Olympia, Washington.
+October 2002.

 The Washington State Comprehensive Outdoor Recreation Planning (SCORP) Document developed by the Interagency Committee for Outdoor Recreation (IAC) (now referred to as the Recreation and Conservation Office [RCO]) in 2002 is a statewide survey of recreation participation in Washington State.
 It is intended to inform decision-makers about issues and opportunities associated with outdoor recreation.
 The document provides information on the following: